Zhang Dinghuang

-Zhang Dinghuang (1895–1986), also known as Zhang Fengju was a Chinese-American antiquarian, Linguistics, literary critic, poet, and translator.
-He was born in Nanchang and an expert in antique manuscripts.
+Zhang Dinghuang (1895–1986), also known as Zhang Fengju was a Chinese–American antiquarian, Linguistics, literary critic, poet, and translator.
+He was born in Nanchang and is an expert in antique manuscripts.
 Zhang was a supporting but key figure of the rich 20th century Chinese literary movements.

-He was a talented multi-linguist who studied in Japan and France, a professor at Beijing University and Sino Franco University, and also was active in the literary scene.
-After World War II he also was a primary figure to recover a collection of looted antique manuscripts for Taiwan's National Central Library (the literary equivalent of antiques of the Palace Museum).
+He was a talented multi-linguist who studied in Japan and France, a professor at Beijing University.
+He was also a professor at Sino Franco University, and was active in the literary scene.
+After World War II, he was a primary figure to recover a collection of looted antique manuscripts for Taiwan's National Central Library (the literary equivalent of antiques of the Palace Museum).

 Early years

 When 15 years old, he enrolled in the Nanchang Army Survey Academy, following elder brother Zhang Dingfan, an officer in the "Dare to Die" regiment of the Xinhai Revolution.
 He then attended Kyoto Imperial University.
 Returning from Japan in 1921, he began his literary and teaching career of the 1920s and 1930s, and activity to develop vernacular Chinese literature.